Guide to the Johnson family papers, 1798-1943

 Alabama family whose members were instrumental in founding the Alabama School for the Deaf in Talladega.

-The Johnson family's papers chiefly contain letters (1927-1930) from Nellie Hall Johnson (wife of Joseph Henry Johnson Jr.), of Talladega, Alabama, to her son, Seaborn Johnson, while he was a student at Alabama Polytechnic Institute and elsewhere; together with correspondence, some legal and financial papers, student papers from the University of Alabama, and printed material, of three generations of the Johnson family in Alabama and Georgia.
-Topics include Cave Spring, Georgia, Hollins College, and slave sales.
+The Johnson family's papers chiefly contain letters (1927-1930) from Nellie Hall Johnson (wife of Joseph Henry Johnson Jr.), of Talladega, Alabama, to her son, Seaborn Johnson, while he was a student at Alabama Polytechnic Institute and elsewhere.
+Other papers represent three generations of the Johnson family in Alabama and Georgia, and include correspondence, some legal and financial papers, student papers from the University of Alabama, and printed material.
+Of particular interest is the 1861 muster roll of the Alabama Rifles, and items referring to the sale of slaves.
+Other topics in the family papers include life in Cave Spring, Georgia and the history of Hollins College.
 Persons represented include Abner Darden, Joseph Henry Johnson Jr., and the Asbury and Darden families.

 - David M. Rubenstein Rare Book & Manuscript Library, Duke University